suxin2017/neovate-code/docs/designs/2025-11-18-test-command-nodebridge-handlers.md

 ## Context

 Add a `__test` command to `src/commands/` for testing nodeBridge handlers during development.
-The command should use Ink for rendering and initially support testing two handlers:
+The command should use Ink for rendering and initially support testing handlers including:
 - `project.getRepoInfo`
+- `project.workspaces.list`
-- `project.getWorkspacesInfo`
+- `project.workspaces.get`

 The command will use `@src/ui/PaginatedSelectInput.tsx` for rendering the handler selection interface.